anwang132/FidHacks/README.md

 37% of women negotiate their salary every time, compared to 57% of men.
 That gap isn't a confidence problem — it's a practice problem.
 Nobody teaches young women how to negotiate, and the consequences compound silently: a woman who doesn't negotiate her first offer loses an average of $500,000 over her career, not just in salary but in every raise, bonus, and 401(k) match tied to that base.

-We built HerMoneyMoves because we believe the pay gap closes one conversation at a time — and that conversation should be practiced somewhere safe before it happens in real life.
+We built SHEconomy because we believe the pay gap closes one conversation at a time — and that conversation should be practiced somewhere safe before it happens in real life.
 We wanted to build something that didn't just inform women about the gap, but actually gave them the reps to close it.

 ## What It Does

-HerMoneyMoves is a three-part AI toolkit targeted at Gen-Z women entering the workforce:
+SHEconomy is a three-part AI toolkit targeted at Gen-Z women entering the workforce:

 1. **Resume Fit Grader** — Upload a resume or paste a job posting.
 Gemini analyzes the fit, identifies skill gaps, reframes your experience using power language, and surfaces matching roles with real salary ranges and negotiation leverage points.